What drivers with disabilities need to know about parking at UNF:

 All exception requests for a "Blue" permit based on medical issues will need to be cleared through the DRC.
 If the DRC approves the exception then Parking Services will honor the decision and sell or upgrade to a "Blue" permit.
 If the person no longer requires the temporary State disability parking permit, the person may down grade back to a "Gray" permit and can recover the cost difference.

 All requests for a temporary disability parking permit for more than 30 days are advised to apply for the State of Florida disability permit.

-If a person with a State issued disability parking permit is living in Housing at UNF, they may park in any disability space in the "Blue" parking permit locations on campus.
-This does not include the first floor areas in the parking garages.
+If a person with a State issued disability placard has a Housing permit, they may park in any disability spaces on campus.

 Have a question, concern, or suggestion?
 Please e-mail email@example.com